elinejk/SuRE_hNSC/Scripts/TFBS/README.md

 **main_jaspar.sh:** this script allows for running the above script in parallel for each of the five TFBS.

-**JASPAR_enrichment_neighboring.R:** This script calculates the mean OR of each TF class, providing an overall measure of whether certain TF classes are more frequently associated with emVars than control SNPs.
+**enrichment_total.R:** This script calculates the mean OR of each TF class, providing an overall measure of whether certain TF classes are more frequently associated with emVars than control SNPs.
 A mean OR > 1 suggests a TF class is more enriched in emVar regions, while a mean OR < 1 suggests depletion